Skip to main content

 </OmeWooAddToCartForm>

 Why it works: the selector writes selected variation attribute state into the purchase form.
-The form blocks submit until a required variation option is selected, and unavailable options do not select.
+The form blocks submit until required variation options are selected, and unavailable options do not select.
+For products with more than one variation attribute, product.variants lets the runtime resolve the final variation_id from the complete selected combination, such as Color = Blue plus Size = Small.

 Cart Rows and Empty State